This post contains affiliate links.

 Running several power hogs at once, like the air conditioner and microwave might not be a good idea.
 Avoid using multiple devices with large current draws at the same time.

 Another real possibility the air conditioner won’t turn on is because the unit completely gave out.
-Every appliance has a lifespan, and in older RVs in particular, it’s common for air conditioners to kick the bucket.
+Every appliance gets to a point when the components inside start to fail.
+Here’s what to do if your air conditioner just hums.

 Be sure to check what your warranty covers if you have a newer RV.
 If your RV is a new purchase, this and other repairs might be covered free of cost to you.
 If this is the case, don’t try to fix anything yourself because it might void the warranty entirely.

-In the event that your older RV’s air conditioning unit gives out (and isn’t covered under warranty), you should turn to a professional RV mechanic and/or dealership to install a new unit for you.
+In the event that your older RV’s air conditioning doesn’t make cold air (and isn’t covered under warranty), you should turn to a professional RV mechanic and/or dealership to install a new unit for you.
 Though it might be an inconvenience for you and your wallet, professionals will be able to get your RV back to normal temperatures for you in no time.

 These are some of the common problems you might face with your RV’s air conditioner.
 Solutions here can be simple, but they vary in cost.
 Whether you’re able to fix them yourself or need to bring in the professionals, you’ll be back to your regular travels shortly.